bitwiseworks/python-os2/Doc/library/zipfile.rst

       or a :class:`ZipInfo` object.
 You will appreciate this when trying to read a ZIP file that contains members with duplicate names.

+   .. versionchanged:: 3.6
+      Removed support of ``mode='U'``.
+Use :class:`io.TextIOWrapper` for reading compressed text files in :term:`universal newlines` mode.

+   .. versionchanged:: 3.6
+      :meth:`open` can now be used to write files into the archive with the ``mode='w'`` option.

-   .. versionadded:: 2.6
+   .. versionchanged:: 3.6
+      Calling :meth:`.open` on a closed ZipFile will raise a :exc:`ValueError`.
+      Previously, a :exc:`RuntimeError` was raised.

-.. method:: ZipFile.extract(member[, path[, pwd]])
+.. method:: ZipFile.extract(member, path=None, pwd=None)

-   Extract a member from the archive to the current working directory; *member* must be its full name or a :class:`ZipInfo` object).
+   Extract a member from the archive to the current working directory; *member* must be its full name or a :class:`ZipInfo` object.
 Its file information is extracted as accurately as possible.  *path* specifies a different directory to extract to.  *member* can be a filename or a :class:`ZipInfo` object.
    *pwd* is the password used for encrypted files.

-   .. versionadded:: 2.6
+   Returns the normalized path created (a directory or new file).

    .. note::